likeastore/api-docs/docs/vendors/index.md

 # Likeastore for Vendors

-This API would allow 3rd party vendors (recomendation systems) to get the collection of their users favorites (likes) from different social medias into one sigle stream.
+This API would allow 3rd party vendors (recommendation systems) to get the collection of their users favorites (likes) from different social medias into one single stream.

 ## Format